 Understanding that the individual needs of the community differ, Edgecombe-Martin County EMC is currently accepting requests from the community as they are received by the co-op.
 Security deposits are being refunded to members to provide much-needed financial relief, and the co-op has also retired $354,843 in capital credits to current and former members.
 Edgecombe-Martin County EMC has also installed WiFi hotspots in the parking area of its Tarboro facility for public use.
 The co-op is also providing meals for families at the Ronald McDonald House of Eastern N.C., located in Greenville.

 Through the EnergyUnited Foundation and Operation Round Up program, EnergyUnited has expanded financial assistance grants for individuals in need, as well as local non-profit organizations.
-On April 24, EnergyUnited announced a $10,000 contribution from the co-op’s foundation to the Iredell County COVID-19 Response Fund.
+On April 24, EnergyUnited announced a $10,000 contribution from the co-op’s foundation to the Iredell County COVID-19 Relief Fund.
 The fund is established by the United Way of Central Carolinas, United Way of Iredell County and the Iredell County Community Foundation.
 Read more about this contribution.
 On June 8, the cooperative announced a $10,000 donation to the Davidson County COVID-19 Community Response and Recovery Fund, which was established by United Way of Davidson County.
 Read more about this donation.
 On June 10, the cooperative announced a $10,000 donation to the St. Francis Springs Center in support of their respite program for front line workers.
 Additionally, the co-op has also donated $10,000 to Stop Child Abuse Now (SCAN) of Iredell County and $5,000 to the Life Center of Davidson County.

 Through their Operation Round Up program, Four County EMC is making contributions to local organizations helping during these challenging times.
 The co-op has donated $10,000 to each county in its service territory, including Bladen, Duplin, Pender and Sampson counties, totaling $40,000.
 Funding is going towards groups responding to the pandemic in each county.